Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 1  | symbolic math | quick demo of sympy model
 1  | typsetting | include markdown, Latex via MathJax
-1  | customising | loading a customer css and custom matplotlib config file 1  | output formats | how to publish your work to html, pdf or jeveal.js presentation
+1  | customising | loading a customer css and custom matplotlib config file 1  | git cell    | add code to a special cell that would commit to git 1  | output formats | how to publish your work to html, pdf or jeveal.js presentation